searchmarkers/mark-my-search/README.md

 * Problem reports: You can report problems with the extension, including websites which misbehave when highlighted or where highlighting is incorrect, from the toolbar icon.
 The report option opens a text box where you can input a description of the issue, then sends the following fields anonymously: version number, website URL (in the active tab), terms being highlighted in that website, and your message.
 The instant report option does the same thing without a description.
 Thanks for helping improve the extension!

-## Compatibility (2022-05-25)
+## Compatibility

+_As of 2022-05-31_

+Releases are regularly ported between browsers.

-* **Mark My Search v1.0.5** is compatible with reasonably modern Firefox releases, and will remain so while Manifest V2 is supported (so for the foreseeable future). _Note: support will be re-added in a later version._
+* **Mark My Search v1.0.14** is compatible with reasonably modern Firefox releases, and will remain so while Manifest V2 is supported (so for the foreseeable future).
+V3 will be supported once it is at a reasonable stage of development.
-* **Mark My Search v1.0.10** is compatible with browsers using very recent releases of Chromium.
+* **Mark My Search v1.0.11** is compatible with browsers using very recent releases of Chromium; Manifest V3 is supported but V2 is not explicitly tested.

 ## Store Listings